Mō mātou

 In her spare time Tineke works as a volunteer fire fighter, board of trustees’ member for her children’s school and her and her husband foster children through Oranga Tamariki.
 She hopes to educate and support other families learning about their conditions.

-Board member: Tracy Nyhan
+Board member: Ashley Fowlie

-Board member: Connor McCone
+Board member: Conor Clerkin

 Connor McCone lives in Kirikiriroa Hamilton and is currently pursuing a law degree at Te Piringa Faculty of Law, University of Waikato.